Here is the listing of C programming examples on Stacks & Queues.

 5. C Examples on Other Stack Implementations

-The following section demonstrates other implementations of Stack.
+The C programs in this section demonstrates other implementations of Stack.
 It contains programs to illustrate stack operations using MACROS and to implement operations of a stack using Dynamic Memory Allocation.

 C Program to Illustrate Stack Operations using MACROS